 By it's.only.me from NE PA / USA

 Many times the powerhead motor burns out, which results in an expensive repair or a new vacuum cleaner.
 Avoid this by removing the hair that collects in the brush rolls at the end of every vacuuming session.
-Use a small scissors to cut the hairs, making them easier to remove.

 In our household, we never have any vacuum issues because each time we finish vacuuming the entire house, we will remove all the hair stuck underneath the vacuum.
 By removing the hair, you will put less stress on the motor of your vacuum.
 Plus this will allow the brushes to spin properly and not get stuck. as you can.